processing/processing/core/README.md

 resize events:
 Frame > Canvas > PGraphics > PApplet

-user-driven Frame resize events follow that order
+user-driven Frame resize events follow that order all resize events happen on the surface applet sends message to the surface, which notifies the renderer itself resize of component is handled in thread-safe way from PSurface

 PApplet.size() calls setSize() in PSurface, and in surface:
   - Mode 2: resize the frame, which will resize the canvas, etc
   - Mode 3: resizes and places of Canvas
   - Mode 4 and 5: no resize, always full display

+PSurfaceAWT is a simple Canvas-based surface that blits a BufferedImage provides most compatibility with previous renderers another PSurfaceAWT variant could allow direct rendering to the canvas (no loadPixels) through the whole strategy setup

 #### To Document